bytesunite/li-git-essential-training/ch4-push-your-code.md

 If you don't have a GitHub account, create one, it's free & requires an email address to get started.

+NOTE: To use VSCode for multiple repos you can always open a new VSCode window.

 To create a new repository you can navigate to `https://github.com/new` or by going to your list of repositories and click the green "New" button.
 To get to a list of your repositories for you GitHub account, click the account icon in the top right, then select "Your repositories".